 Why Have an Event Shot List?

 There are many reasons why having an event shot list is so important.
 The most obvious reason is that it provides a way to keep track of all the photos you want to take.
-You don’t have time at a wedding or concert for example, where people are constantly moving around and posing spontaneously in front of the camera!
+You don’t have time at a wedding or company party for example, where people are constantly moving around and posing spontaneously in front of the camera!
 It also allows photographers to be more efficient with their time by focusing on only what matters most instead of wasting precious minutes trying to figure out where everyone is supposed to stand next.

 Our Event Photography Shot List